Contaminated land: get a risk assessment fast

 - Post-remediation monitoring: Conducting follow-up assessments to confirm that the site meets safety standards for future land redevelopment.

 Contaminated land poses serious risks to human health and the environment.
-However, by taking a risk based approach, careful risk assessment and remediation strategies, these hazards can be mitigated, making the land suitable for safe redevelopment.
+However, by taking a risk based approach, carrying out a desk study and careful preliminary risk assessment followed by remediation strategies, these hazards can be mitigated to make the land suitable for safe redevelopment.
 UK local planning authorities encourage the reuse of brownfield sites and planning conditions focus on promoting sustainable development and economic growth.

 By addressing unacceptable risk effectively, polluted sites can be transformed into valuable, thriving assets for communities and businesses alike.